 If employees cannot learn on the go they will go

 The most commonly used ‘on the go’ approach to learning is using mobile devices.
 L&D courses that are easily accessible through mobile devices will be most popular.
 As reported for sometime you must train to retain your staff.

 L&D Leaders and HR Leaders have already identified this and invested heavily into solid learning and development programmes.
 Now you must make this available for employees on their mobile devices as more learners begin to dedicate more time out of hours on personal development.

 As a senior leader in a leading HR & L&D Tech company I can see that business practices are evolving through automation and artificial intelligence (AI), the future workplace has put high demands on L&D Tech companies to re-invent processes that have been operated upon for many years.
 Even with this transformation, soft skills like creativity, agile thinking, communication and collaboration will stay in high demand.
 There are gaps in soft skills across all roles and nearly all functions, and organisations in all industries.

-In 2020, soft skills training will become core to organisational and employee success.
+In 2020, soft skills training will become core to organizational and employee success.

 Soft skills are not learned in a one-and-done training event.
 To truly develop these skills, employees require multiple training experiences over an extended period of time to learn and practice them.
 We foresee a continued focus on soft skills training, and L&D professionals must create comprehensive learning experiences to develop this critical skill set.